Shyam-Chen/Fastify-Starter/README.md

 # Fastify Starter

-:leopard: A boilerplate for Node.js, Fastify, TypeScript, Vite, Playwright, and Render.
+:leopard: A boilerplate for API Server with Node.js, Fastify, and MongoDB on Vite.

 :rainbow: [Live Demo](https://fastify-starter-12ih.onrender.com) - The client application is [here](https://github.com/Shyam-Chen/Vue-Starter).